CtrlK

 Distinctiveness Conflict Risk

-The mention of 'Timesketch' and 'forensic incident timelines' creates a very clear niche.
-This is unlikely to conflict with other skills given the highly specific tool and domain focus.
+The mention of 'Timesketch' and 'forensic incident timelines' creates a very clear niche that is unlikely to conflict with other skills.
+This is a highly specialized domain with distinct terminology.

 3 / 3